kodadot/nft-gallery/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for your contribution to the KodaDot NFT gallery.
+Let's do quick check before merge, because your contribution will be eternal part of community codebase

 ### Before submitting this PR, please make sure:
 - [ ] Your code builds clean without any erros or warnigns